TMWcodes/TMWcodes/README.md

 My immediate goal is to continue learn and improve myself while living flexibly.

-My passion is to help the environment and it is what I will strive to do in my professional and personal life until all pollution has been eliminated from this world.
+My passion is to help the environment and it is what I will strive to do in my  personal life and professional life.

 Skills: RAILS/ RUBY / PHASER3 / JS / HTML / CSS/ POSTGRESQL

-- 🔭 I’m currently working on this page.